© 2022 Avadar, All Rights Reserved

 Try to keep the battery above 20% in general, your battery will be much happier.
 Charge the battery just to 80% when you can help it.
 Think of it like being hungry: Don’t wait until you are starving to eat; and when you do eat, don’t fill up to the point of not being able to eat anymore.

 Keep your battery between the 20-80% charge level.
 This simple rule can increase the effective lifetime of your battery.
 You can set a timer on your phone or use an outlet timer.
 Typically for 1-2 hours, as the battery will likely get to the suggested amount in the first few hours of charging.

 Nurture your bike and your battery!
 Failing to keep your battery charged or forgetting to use your bike/check the battery levels consistently (monthly at minimum) is a sure fire way to damage your battery and kickstart the L-ion cell degradation process.
 Batteries are expensive and ensuring to do this will keep a smile on your face and more money in your pocket!

 If storing for longer periods, it is a good idea to store your battery with a 40-80% charge.
 Check the battery once a month.
 If the battery drops to 20% or below, charge it up to the 40-80%.
 Recommended storage temperatures are 50F – 77F.
 Storage should be done in a dry area.

 Battery Care – What not to do

-Dry off your battery charging port (as pictured below with the Roadster V2) after you ride in wet conditions and ensure that there is no moisture or debris on both the charger tip or the charging port before plugging in your bike to charge.
-Plugging in your battery while wet risks damage to the battery, charger and potential risk of fire or injury.
+Dry off your battery charging port after you ride in wet conditions and ensure that there is no moisture or debris on both the charger tip or the charging port before plugging in your bike to charge.
+Plugging in your battery while wet risks damage to the battery, charger, and the potential risk of fire or injury.